 Most of the considerations listed above are applicable regardless of whether the expert will be named in the transaction agreement or will be selected only in the event of a dispute.
 In the event of a dispute requiring an expert determination, the selection of the expert is clearly a key component of that process because of the finality of the determination.
 Selecting an inexperienced and underqualified expert can lead to a flawed process and possibly an unjust determination.
 The items described above can assist transaction parties and their counsel in managing the process in a way that results in a fair dispute resolution process.

 Managing expert determinations involves planning that begins in the transaction agreement drafting stage, long before an M&A dispute is even contemplated by the parties.
-In this chapter we have discussed that an expert determination is not an arbitration, and as such it involves some unique considerations and planning to allow for fairness.
+In this chapter we have discussed that an expert determination is not an arbitration, and as such it involves some unique considerations and planning.
 It is possible to actively manage the process by documenting the dispute resolution procedures in the transaction agreement, by objectively assessing the strength of argument on the items in dispute, by providing sufficient background and information to the expert and by selecting an appropriate expert.
 By applying the information in this chapter the expert determination process can be managed in a way that focuses on the substantive issues, not on the process itself, while providing for an equitable procedure for the transaction parties.

 Gerald (Jerry) M Hansen is a partner at Forensic Risk Alliance.

 International Financial Reporting Standards; US Generally Accepted Accounting Principles.